Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzureRmDenyAssignment.md

 The scope of the deny assignment can be specified using one of the following parameter combinations
         a.
 Scope - This is the fully qualified scope starting with /subscriptions/\<subscriptionId\>.
-This will filter deny assignments that are at, above and below that particular scope.
+This will filter deny assignments that are effective at that particular scope i.e. all deny assignments at that scope and above.
         b.
 ResourceGroupName - Name of any resource group under the subscription.
-This will filter deny assignments at, above and below the specified resource group
+This will filter assignments effective at the specified resource group i.e. all deny assignments at that scope and above.
         c.
 ResourceName, ResourceType, ResourceGroupName and (optionally) ParentResource - Identifies a particular resource under the subscription and will filter deny assignments effective at that resource scope.
 To determine what access is denied for a particular user in the subscription, use the ExpandPrincipalGroups switch.